Thursday

 The world of ships, sailors, and trade routes

-The museum collections take you on a journey from prehistory to the 20th century.
-Discover the earliest maritime connections of the Adriatic, Roman ports, and the vibrant trade routes that linked the coast with Venice and the wider Mediterranean.
-Special attention is given to shipbuilding, maritime routes, and the life of fishermen, which have a millennia-old tradition in this region.
+Museum collections take you on a journey from prehistory to the 20th century.
+You can explore the earliest maritime connections in the Adriatic, Roman ports, and the rich trade networks linking the coast with Aquileia, Venice, Trieste, and the wider Mediterranean.

 An experience that connects the sea and life

-The museum stands out for its remarkable diversity – from maritime archaeology, where you can discover artifacts recovered from the seabed, to ethnological collections that depict the lives of fishermen and salt workers.
+The museum stands out for its remarkable diversity – from maritime archaeology, where you can discover artifacts recovered from the seabed, to other collections that depict the lives of fishermen, sailors and salt workers.
 Among the highlights are also ship models, artistic objects, and stories of people who lived with and from the sea.
 Each space offers a different perspective, from everyday life to major historical moments.

 This is not just a museum visit, but a true journey through time, where visitors can feel how deeply the sea has shaped the life and culture of this region.